vishalmysore/Tools4AI/README.md

 private String reasonForCalling;
 ```

-The above instruciton will fetch the resson for calling from the user prompt and convert it into Hindi and put it
+The above instruction will fetch the reason for calling from the user prompt and convert it into Hindi and put it
 inside the reasonForCalling String

 Ignore Field